arushihsura/SkillForge-AI/README.md

 ## 👥 Meet the Team & IISc Hack
 Developed for the **IISc Hackathon**, SkillForge AI aims to democratize career intelligence.
+Team Members: Arushi Tiwari, Hridaya Vashishtha, Aarya Patankar and Shivani Bhat

 > [!TIP]
 > **Pro Tip:** Use the "Pareto Balanced" schedule if you're looking for the best mix of salary growth and learning efficiency.

 ---
-*Built with ❤️ at IISc.
+*Built with ❤️ by Team Byteworks.
 SkillForge AI is an open-source project.*